Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Materials and methods

 We briefly describe our methods for matching users across platforms and for analyzing newcomers.

 \xhdr{Matched Users} To better understand changes at the user-level, we also carry out analyses with matched users, finding pairs of users with the exact same username on both Reddit and the standalone websites.
-We consider that these users are the same individuals in the two platforms, an assumption backed by anecdotal evidence from within the communities (\texttt{thedonald.win} even had a feature to reserve your Reddit username~\cite{thedonaldpost1}) and by previous research~\cite{newell_user_2016}.
-Allowing for upper/lower-case differences, using this method, we were able to match 8,651 users between \texttt{r/The\_Donald} and \texttt{thedonald.win} (around 20\% of the user base of the latter) and 286 users between \texttt{r/Incels} and \texttt{incels.co} (around 13\%).
+We consider that these users are the same individuals in the two platforms, an assumption backed by anecdotal evidence from within the communities (thedonald.win even had a feature to reserve your Reddit username~\cite{thedonaldpost1}) and by previous research~\cite{newell_user_2016}.
+Allowing for upper/lower-case differences, using this method, we were able to match 8,651 users between r/The\_Donald and thedonald.win (around 20\% of the user base of the latter) and 286 users between r/Incels and incels.co (around 13\%).

-\xhdr{Newcomers} We estimate the inflow of newcomers by analyzing the time of the first post of each user in the communities.
-We consider both pre- and post-migration platforms in this process, so, if a user posted for the first time in \texttt{r/TheDonald} before the migration, and then again in \texttt{thedonald.win} with the same username, they would be counted as a newcomer only in the first occasion.
-To prevent a spike in newcomers at the beginning of the study period, we additionally download, for each community, all history available in Pushshift to act as a buffer.
-Thus, on the first day of the study period (\eg, 29 October 2019 for TD), we count as newcomers only the users that posted for the first time considering the (almost complete) Pushshift dump.
+\xhdr{Newcomers} We estimate the inflow of newcomers in each community considering both the pre- and post-migration period by counting the daily number of posts with usernames never before observed.
+For instance, if a user \textit{X} posted in thedonald.win on the 1st of March of 2020, and no user with such username posted before in either thedonald.win or r/The\_Donald, we would consider him or her a newcomer.
+Note that here, if we used only the data from 120 days before and after the migration, we would observe a spike in newcomers at the beginning of the study period.
+To prevent that, for each community, we additionally download all history available in Pushshift to act as a buffer.

-\subsection{Content Analysis}
+\subsection{Content analysis}

 To understand the impact of platform migration on the content being produced by the communities, we use text-based signals associated with toxicity and user radicalization~\cite{grover_detecting_2019,mathew_temporal_2019}.